Filmation: Quality

 Filmation had a reputation for exploiting the technique of limited animation to produce a number of animated series with a distinct look.
-It made heavy use of rotoscoping in later years (beginning with its Tarzan and Flash Gordon series).
+This technique involved limiting of the number of frames per second (fps) to fewer than the standard 24 fps seen on film or 25/30 fps seen on video.
+Frames would be repeated to compensate for the deficiency, resulting in a "jerky" motion.
+Filmation also made heavy use of rotoscoping in later years (beginning with its Tarzan and Flash Gordon series).
 It also re-used the same animated sequences over and over, many times, to the point where the Filmation style was instantly recognizable.
 One example of this can be seen in She-Ra's and He-Man's transformation sequences.

-Filmation's animation often had a poor-quality look, due to the limiting of the number of frames per second (fps) to fewer than the standard 24 fps seen on film or 25/30 fps seen on video.
-Frames would be repeated to compensate for the deficiency, resulting in a jerky and cheap look.

 This frequent use of stock footage saved production money, but often resulted in sacrifice of continuity.
 This was countered by cutting from one stock shot to another after only a second or two, long enough to set the scene but before the eye could notice all of the unexplained errors.
 This became part of the Filmation style during a period when most television and motion picture productions tended to run minimum shots of 4–5 seconds.

 In contrast to the rapid jump cuts during action sequences, another Filmation trademark was the recurring use of long establishing shots in which the camera would pan slowly across a very wide background painting, thus filling up screen time with sequences requiring little or no animation.
 Filmation also pioneered other animation technologies, particularly in Flash Gordon, which included backlighting effects for the first time in American animation (they were already in use in Japan), including moire effects to represent energy fields (a technique that was later used in He-Man and in She-Ra).
 It also pioneered a unique method of generating 3-D vehicle animation by filming white-outlined black miniatures against black backgrounds using a computerized motion-control camera and high-contrast film, then printing the negatives onto acetate frame-by-frame, to create animation cels which were then hand-painted.
 This produced a three-dimensional effect that had been used by Disney in films such as One Hundred and One Dalmatians previously.
 It predated the modern use of 3-D computer animation for vehicles in 2-D animated productions.
-However, it had a distinctive "flicker" to it, because some of the painted lines went in and out of visibility as the miniatures moved.
+However, it had a distinctive "flicker" to it, because some of the painted lines went out and in of visibility as the miniatures moved.